andretun/ParticleSwarmOptimization/README.md

 ## Scope
 ---
-Implementation of a **Particle Swarm Optimization (PSO)** algorithm for minimization problems.
+Simple implementation of a **Particle Swarm Optimization (PSO)** algorithm for minimization problems.

 ## Overview
 ---
 The PSO is a type of algorithm based on animal behaviour.
-It provides a simple, yet, powerful method to iteratively optimize a problem based on a function to minimize (the so-called *objective function*).
+It provides a simple and powerful method to iteratively optimize a problem based on a function to minimize (the so-called *objective function*).
 The strengths of the algorithm lay in its independence from the solution hypersurface gradient and the use of few hyperpararameters.
 As the name suggests, the PSO consists of a *swarm* made of a number of *particles* (animals), which represent the possible solution of the objective function.
 The particles behave both individually and collectively at the same time, providing a combination between personal exploration of the space and convergence towards the best solution of the swarm.